-It is possible that, prior to your death, you may become mentally disabled due to dementia, disease, stroke, or accident.
+It is possible that, prior to your death, you may become mentally disabled due to dementia, disease, stroke or accident.

 Legally referred to as conservatorship or guardianship, a living probate is a legal proceeding in the probate court which is designed to protect a mentally disabled person who is unable to manage his or her financial affairs.
 It is the duty of the probate court to protect the disabled person's assets and to appoint someone to manage and assume the disabled person's financial affairs.

-There are disadvantages to a living probate:
+There are disadvantages to a living probate.
+Primarily, it creates expenses:

 As with a death probate, a living probate is a public proceeding which may result in a substantial invasion of privacy and loss of personal dignity.